Abdelwahab-M-Khidr/Abdelwahab-M-Khidr.github.io/index.md

 **(2022-2023)**

 ### Academic Researcher and Copywriter
-- Three years of experience writing and analyzing academic reports and advertising copy.
+- Three years of experience writing and analyzing academic reports and advertising.
 - Applied new linguistic techniques in report writing and research projects.
 - Developed research, analysis, and in-depth report writing skills in literary linguistics and English literature.
 **(2022-2024)**